 There’s no denying – avocados are absolutely delicious.
 The pale green to yellow-green fruit has a distinctive creamy, oily, and balmy texture that cuts easily, and can be spread or mushed into a dip-like consistency.
 Avocados have a mild taste, with a hint of sweetness.
 If you have never tried an avocado before, imagine the taste of a fresh, rich, velvety butter substitute produced by trees.

-In the center of all, avocados have a large, golf-ball sized seed that makes up roughly 10 to 25% of the fruit’s total weight.
+In the center of it all, avocados have a large, golf-ball sized seed that makes up roughly 10% to 25% of the fruit’s total weight.
 The seed is spherical in shape, chestnut to dark brown in color, and has a smooth, shiny texture.
 Unlike other berries, the avocado has just one seed.

 Like the skin, avocado seeds are not usually eaten.
 Some avocado enthusiasts crush the seed into a coarse powder and brew it into a bitter tea.
-Others run the seed through a juicer or add it to smoothies (however a warning is necessary to take proper precautions before you try that at home).
+Others run the seed through a juicer or add it to smoothies (however, a warning is necessary to take proper precautions before you try that at home).
 Although the seed does contain nutrients, it is not necessary to eat it to get the full health benefits of avocados.

 While you may not want to eat the seed, don’t go throwing it out just yet.
 There are several ways you can make full use of the avocado seed, including:

 One of the most popular ways to make the most of your avocado seed is to sprout it and grow your own avocado tree.
-This is a fun and easy process anyone can try – even if you lack the illusive green thumb.
+This is a fun and easy process anyone can try – even if you lack the elusive green thumb.

 1. Remove your avocado seed and clean off any excess fruit.
 If you’re having trouble cleaning the seed, try soaking it in some water for a couple of minutes before scrubbing any remaining flesh off.
 Be careful not to remove the thin, brown skin.
 This is the seed cover.